giry-dev/mangrove-docs/docs/developers/SDK/technical-references/code/classes/GeometricKandelInstance.md

 Determines the status of the Kandel instance based on the passed in offers.

-**`Remarks`**

-The expected prices is determined by extrapolating from a live offer closest to the mid price.
-Offers are expected to be live bids below the mid price and asks above.
-Offers are expected to be dead near the mid price due to the step size between the live bid and ask.

 #### Parameters

 | Name | Type | Description |